Updated – Jan/2021

 Hold your breast with the thumb on the top of the breast and four fingers underneath it.
 Bring out a nipple by slightly pulling on the breast tissue toward the chest wall.

 If the aforementioned tips and tricks do not work for you, use the suction devices mentioned below to help with breastfeeding with flat nipples.

 9. Try a Breast Shell

 Breast shells are worn between feedings.
-Breast shell has a hole that fits over the nipples.
+The breast shell has a hole that fits over the nipples.
 The shell put gentle pressure on breast tissue when worn, to draw the nipple out.
 They are worn 1 hour before nursing.
-Unlike nipple shield, they are not used during feeding.
+Unlike nipple shields, they are not used during feeding.
 Prolonged use of breast shells can cause a clogged milk duct or tender spot on the breast so avoid prolonged use of it.

 10. Try a Breast Pump

 Right before nursing your baby, use a breast pump.
-The suction of breast pump can help flat nipples to stick out for breastfeeding (5).
+The suction of the breast pump can help flat nipples to stick out for breastfeeding (5).
 This will help your baby to latch on easily.

 Try an automatic double electric breast pump, which uses uniform suction to draw the nipple out rather than compressing the areola.
-Good news is most insurance company covers the cost of it.
+The good news is most insurance company covers the cost of it.
 Here are two brands I trust:

 - Medela Pump in Style Advanced Double Electric Breast Pump